timescale/docs/use-timescale/continuous-aggregates/hierarchical-continuous-aggregates.md

 *   You can only create a continuous aggregate on top of a finalized continuous aggregate.
-This new finalized format is the default for all continuous aggregates created since TimescaleDB 2.7.
+This new finalized format is the default for all continuous aggregates created since Timescale&nbsp;2.7.
 If you need to create a continuous aggregate on top of a continuous aggregate in the old format, you need to [migrate your continuous aggregate][migrate-cagg] to the new format first.